tb-dhk/minianki/README.md

 **IMPORTING/EXPORTING USER DATA:**

-simply paste another .userdata subdirectory from your old minianki setup into the main minianki directory of your new minianki setup. the .userdata subdirectory contains data such as cards (with or without scheduling) and learning variables (preferences). see README.md for more.
+simply paste another .userdata subdirectory from your old minianki setup into the main minianki directory of your new minianki setup. the .userdata subdirectory contains data such as cards (with or without scheduling) and learning variables (preferences).

 ### faq
 **how does the algorithm work in minianki?**